Did you know?

 The underbelly of mature olive ridley turtles is usually pale yellow in color

-The head of an olive ridley turtle is small and triangular, with a sharp, beak-like mouth.
-They also have paddle-like flippers that enable them to navigate the water with great agility, making them graceful swimmers.
+The head is small and triangular, with a sharp, beak-like mouth.
+Its paddle-like flippers enable it to navigate the water with great agility, making it a graceful swimmer.

 Their hatchlings are usually dark grey with a pale yellow scar, and they appear all black when wet.